-- 6. Based on detailed contemporaneous time records, the lodestar of The Tidrick Law Firm in this action is \$50,189.00, which is the sum of the following: - a.
-Partner Steven G. Tidrick, Esq., 29.8 hours multiplied by hourly rate of \$825/hour = \$24,585.00, for time spent: reviewing documents from client; drafting PAGA notice; researching and drafting the complaint; drafting motion to proceed under pseudonym and reply regarding same; reviewing
+- 13. Based on detailed contemporaneous time records, the lodestar of The Tidrick Law Firm LLP in this action is \$550,103.00, which is the sum of the following: - a.
+Partner Steven G. Tidrick, Esq., 325.6 hours multiplied by hourly rate of \$825/hour = \$268,620.00, for time spent: investigating claims; reviewing documents; researching and drafting the complaint and amended complaints; conferring with opposing counsel; researching and drafting opposition to defendant's petition to compel arbitration; researching and drafting opposition to defendant's demurrer; reviewing Defendant's answer and research regarding the same; researching and drafting respondent's brief on appeal; preparing for and arguing appeal; researching and drafting petition for review by the California Supreme Court; reviewing Defendant's discovery responses and document production; preparing for and taking depositions; researching and drafting motion for leave to file fourth amended complaint, and reply in support of same; researching and drafting motion for class certification, and reply in support of same; conferring with J. Young regarding case strategy and settlement; drafting motion for preliminary approval of settlement. - b.
+Partner Joel B. Young, Esq., 358.4 hours multiplied by hourly rate of \$740/hour = \$265,216.00, for time spent: conferring with clients; investigating claims; conferring with S. Tidrick re case strategy; reviewing documents; researching and drafting the complaint and amended complaints;

-Defendant's answer and research regarding the same; drafting discovery requests; reviewing Defendant's discovery responses; reviewing Defendant's document production; conferences with J. Young regarding case strategy and settlement; drafting motion for preliminary approval of settlement; obtaining bids for settlement administration; communicate with settlement administrator regarding settlement administration.
+conferring with opposing counsel; researching and drafting opposition to petition to compel arbitration and demurrer, preparing for hearing and arguing the motions; reviewing Defendant's answer; researching and drafting appeal brief; drafting discovery requests; reviewing Defendant's discovery responses; preparing for depositions; defending Plaintiff's deposition; conferring with N. Forde and paralegals; participating in mediation; negotiating settlement; drafting settlement agreement; and conferring with S. Tidrick re motion for preliminary approval.

-b.
-Partner Joel B. Young, Esq., 34.6 hours multiplied by hourly rate of \$740/hour = \$25,604.00, for time spent: meetings with client; investigating claims; conferring with S. Tidrick re case strategy; reviewing documents provided by client; research and draft PAGA notice; researching and drafting the complaint and amended complaints; conferences with opposing counsel; drafting CMC statements; reviewing Defendant's answer; drafting discovery requests; reviewing Defendant's discovery responses; reviewing Defendant's document production; drafting responses to Defendant's discovery requests; negotiating settlement; drafting settlement agreement; conferring with S. Tidrick re same; preparing for hearing on preliminary approval.
+- c.
+Associate Nicole Forde, 31.0 hours multiplied by hourly rate of \$325/hour = \$10,075.00, for time spent: drafting amended complaint; drafting opposition to demurrer; drafting opposition to petition to compel arbitration; drafting motion and declaration and supporting papers. - d.
+Paralegal Amanda McCaffrey, 11.2 hours multiplied by hourly rate of \$180/hour = \$2,016.00, for time spent: calendaring; preparing mailings; document intake; drafting discovery responses; client communications; managing documents. - e.
+Paralegal Monica Price, 5.3 hours multiplied by hourly rate of \$180/hour = \$954.00, for time spent: drafting correspondence; confer with S. Tidrick; investigation; managing documents. - Paralegal Erika Valencia, 17.9 hours multiplied by hourly rate of \$180/hour = \$3,222.00, for time spent: drafting declarations; interviewing witnesses; managing documents; mailing documents; calendaring; confer with J. Young.